osulld13/DistributedSystemsLab4/README.md

 Running and Testing:
  - To run the program run
-      ./start.sh [port_num]
+      python chatroom_server.py
- - Testing of the program can be done with the multithreaded client program TCPClient.py, this can be run with ./test.sh
+ - Testing of the program can be done with the multi-threaded client program chatroom_client.py, this can be run with python chatroom_client.py

+      test client commands - these are used to generate the actual commands that are transported over TCP:
+        - join room_name client_name
+        - leave room_name client_name
+        - disconnect client_name
+        - chat room_name join_id client_name message

 Other info:
   - The threadpool module was downloaded from http://code.activestate.com/recipes/577187-python-thread-pool/